Qigong Forms + More Information

 Each Wild Goose form offers different benefits.
 Here are a few to give you a sense: I often teach portions of Wild Goose 4 or "Tripod & Spiral," for its effects of elation and freedom.
 Wild Goose 1 is an excellent teacher of moving Qi forwards and back, up and down, in and out.
 Wild Goose 12 tonifies the kidneys, and improves the balance and interplay of kidneys and lungs, kidneys and heart.

 Dao Yin is not Qigong, although they are often taught together.
 Dao Yin movements are more tense and stretchy than the soft movements most people associate with Qigong.
 While Qigong is often used to directly build and circulate Qi, Dao Yin is used to release stagnant Qi so that fresh Qi can flow in more naturally.
 Dao Yin both strengthens your tissues, and clears them of toxins and stagnation.

 There are four unrelated forms I teach, all with the name "Swimming Dragon."
 Dragons are symbols of actualized infinite potential, and swimming implies the water element's gifts of fluidity, soft strength, humility, and adaptability.
-Dragon is also often a reference to the spine, so these forms all bring strength and flexibility to the spine.
+Dragon is also often a reference to the spine, so these forms all bring strength, Qi flow and flexibility to the spine.